9QIX/Google-Cybersecurity-Certification-Notes/V. Assets, Threats and Vulnerabilities/Week 3/Terms/Access points.md

 - **[[Supply chains]]** like third-party vendors that can present a backdoor into systems

 Any of these attack vectors can provide access to a system.
 Recognizing a threat actor’s intentions can help you determine which access points they might target and what ultimate goals they could have.
 For example, remote workers are more likely to present a threat via email than a direct access threat.

+## Key takeaways

+Defending an attack surface starts with thinking like a threat actor.
+As a security professional, it’s important to understand _why_ someone would pose a threat to organizational assets.
+This includes recognizing that every threat actor isn’t intentionally out to cause harm.

+It’s equally important to recognize the ways in which a threat actor might gain access to a system.
+Matching intentions with attack vectors is an invaluable skill as you continue to develop an attacker mindset.